9 October 1948 (age 72)

-Browne was born in Heidelberg, Germany (his father was an American serviceman stationed in Germany), but moved to the Highland Park district of Los Angeles, California at an early age and began singing folk music locally.
-In 1966, his career began by joining The Nitty Gritty Dirt Band.
+Browne was born in Heidelberg, Germany, where American serviceman father was stationed.
+Browne moved to the Highland Park district of Los Angeles, California at an early age and soon began singing folk music locally.
+In 1966, his major career began as a part of The Nitty Gritty Dirt Band.

 After moving to Greenwich Village, New York, Browne worked, for a brief period, in Tim Buckley's back-up band and on Nico's Chelsea Girl.
 This album includes two of Jackson's songs and the pair were reputedly lovers for awhile.
 After leaving New York City, Browne formed a folk band with Ned Doheny and Jack Wilce.

 In 1971, Browne signed with Asylum Records and released Jackson Browne (1972), which included "Doctor My Eyes", a major hit and later coverec by the Jackson Five .
 He didn't sustain pop success, though, and his next album, For Everyman (1973), while considered of high quality, was a commercial failure.

 Late for the Sky (1974) established a significant audience for Browne, and fans and critics often consider this Browne's best album.
 Highlights include the searching title song, the elegiac "For a Dancer" and apocalyptic "Before the Deluge", the pure arrangements featuring David Lindley's evocative violin and guitar playing, and the Magritte-inspired cover.
 The title track was also featured in Martin Scorsese's film, Taxi Driver.

 Browne released his breakthrough album, The Pretender (1976) soon after the suicide of his wife, Phyllis.
 Featuring livelier production by Jon Landau, the title song is a vividly described account of trying to maintain one's ideals in the struggle against the realities of day-to-day life.